djsherm/finance-tracker/README.md

 ## How to Use App
 1. Once all the prereqs are met, clone the repository to a local directory and run `streamlit run Data.py` to start the webapp.
-2. Upload the csv you downloaded from you bank using the file uploader.
+2. Upload the csv you downloaded from your bank using the file uploader.
 3. Edit any transactions and add categories, then click the *Update* button.
 4. Click on the *Visualize* tab to view your transactions in a Sankey chart.
 Use the slider to select a date range.